 - Your baby is delayed developmentally.
 For example, babies do not crawl at the date they are expected to crawl.
 Some developmentally delays are not apparent until the child begins school.

-Why You Should Contact an Attorney
+Why You Should Contact a Birth Injury Attorney